 Now let's take a look at how to edit the PDF resume with this versatile PDF editor before sending it:

 Step 1.
-Launch EaseUS PDF Editor and import the PDF file you want to edit.
-You can click on the "Open Files..." button to do that.
+Launch EaseUS PDF Editor and click "Edit".
+Then, choose and import the PDF you want to edit from your computer.

 About the Author

 Jane is an experienced editor for EaseUS focused on tech blog writing.
 Familiar with all kinds of video/PDF editing and screen recording software on the market, she specializes in composing posts about recording and editing videos.
 All the topics she chooses are aimed at providing more instructive information to users.